jingwen-z/jingwen-z.github.io/_posts/2017-02-03-how-can-we-increase-revenue-from-catch-the-pink-flamingo.md

 ---
 layout:      post
-title: How can we increase revenue from Catch the Pink Flamingo?
+title:       "Coursera project catch the pink flamingo"
+date:        "2017-02-03 18:31:21 +0100"
 comments:    true
+excerpt:     >
+    This blog presents the Coursera project "catch the pink flamingo".
+Here, you can find the data model design like classification, clustering, and the histogram made by splunk.
 ---

 During last December and January, I participated Big Data courses on the website